embrace-io/embrace-docs/content/unity/integration/configure-embrace-android.md

 In Unity 2018 and older there was only one Gradle template available for customization.
 All of the required changes can still be done in this file.

-1. In `mainTemplate.gradle`, add the swazzler classpath and apply the plugin:
+1. In `mainTemplate.gradle`, add the swazzler as a dependency and apply the plugin:
 ```
 buildscript {
     dependencies {